 - It can be a good idea to watch the sunrise at Miradouro Juncal and then do the hike to Pico Ruivo or at least head off in that direction on the trail and explore to the Miradouro do Ninho da Manta.

 - I thought it would be colder than it was.
 I wore pants, a beanie, and a down jacket but was never cold and took off all the layers as soon as the sun was out.
 I had expected it to be very chilly but it was mild.
 If it’s a windy day it may be a different matter.

 Our sunrise as Pico do Arieiro was beautiful.
 As it was our first time, we watched the sunrise up over the clouds at Miradouro Juncal with about 100 other onlookers.
-The clouds didn’t float all the way through the valleys like they do sometimes but it was still a pretty special morning.
+The clouds didn’t float all the way through the valleys as they do sometimes but it was still a pretty special morning.
 After the sun had risen, we went back to the information center and then did a short little adventure to Ninho da Manta to check out the Balcony, which is quite similar in shape to the viewpoint at Vereda dos Balcoes.

 BEST VIEWPOINTS AND LOCATIONS AT PICO DO ARIEIRO

 Miradouro Juncal: This is the classic viewpoint very close to the parking lot.
 It looks out towards the ocean, directly to where the sun will rise.
 During sunrise, there will be hundreds of people gathered on this hill to watch the sunrise over the clouds.
 It’s very safe and there are dirt trails leading around the viewpoint.
 It is just a 5-minute walk from the parking lot and information center, which is why most people choose this viewpoint for sunrise.